MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidbooleancontroldescription_isabsolute.md

 ## -description

-Gets a value indicating whether the given boolean control values are absolute or relative.
+Gets a value indicating whether the given boolean control values are absolute or relative (change in value from that previously reported).

 ## -property-value